 Apply with your partner

 If you can’t afford to wait, applying for your personal loan as a co-borrower with your partner can increase your chances of approval.
-That’s because the loan debt is being serviced by two incomes instead of one, which is especially helpful if your partner does have a stable employment history.
+This is because the lender can assess two incomes instead of one, which may help if your partner has a stable employment history and strong credit profile.